travis-ci/docs-travis-ci-com/user/languages/php.md

   - phpenv config-rm xdebug.ini
 ```

-### Installing additional PHP extensions
+## Installing additional PHP extensions

-It is possible to install custom PHP extensions into the Travis CI environment using [PECL](http://pecl.php.net/), but they have to be built against the PHP version being tested.
-Here is for example how the `memcache` extension can be installed:
+It is possible to install custom PHP extensions into the Travis CI environment
+using [PECL](http://pecl.php.net/), but they have to be built against the PHP
+version being tested.

+For example, to install `memcache`:

 ```
 pecl install <extension>
 ```

 PECL will automatically enable the extension at the end of the installation.
+If
-If you want to configure your extension, use the `phpenv config-add` command to add a custom ini configuration file in your before_script.
+you want to configure your extension, use the `phpenv config-add` command to add
+a custom ini configuration file in your before_script.

-It is also possible to do the installation "manually", but you'll have to manually enable the extension after the installation either with `phpenv config-add` and a custom ini file or with this one line command:
+It is also possible to do the installation "manually", but you'll have to
+manually enable the extension after the installation either with `phpenv
+config-add` and a custom ini file or with this one line command:

 ```
 echo "extension=<extension>.so" >> ~/.phpenv/versions/$(phpenv version-name)/etc/php.ini